Lenalein2001/Stand-Support-tools/README.md

 ### Easiest way to launch (no tech skills required)

-- Double‑click `AVSearcher/Start-AVSearcher.bat` (small, self‑contained launcher)
+- Double‑click `AVSearcher/Start-AVSearcher.vbs` (fully hidden console)
+- Or: double‑click `AVSearcher/Start-AVSearcher.bat` (may flash a console briefly)
 - Or: right‑click `AVSearcher/AVSearcher.ps1` → Run with PowerShell

 ### If Windows blocks it

 - SmartScreen: click “More info” → “Run anyway”.
 - “This file came from another computer”: Right‑click the file → Properties → check “Unblock” → OK.
-- Corporate policy blocking scripts: the launcher uses `-ExecutionPolicy Bypass` for this run only.
+- Corporate policy blocking scripts: the launchers use `-ExecutionPolicy Bypass` for this run only.
 If still blocked, run as an administrator or contact IT.
+If Windows Script Host (VBS) is disabled by policy, use the BAT launcher.

 ### What you’ll see